-- Prioritising the best available technologies in fleet vehicles (hybrid, plug-in hybrid or electric, with 77% of vehicles having an 'A' energy rating). - Optimising vehicle use by implementing the Agile, Responsible and Safe Driving System, enabling the use of efficient routes and responsible driving. - Ensuring the existence of a pool of 100% electric vehicles to cover corporate needs. - Optimising business travel by promoting and improving communication tools to reduce travel (videoconferencing and remote access platforms) and factoring sustainability criteria into the Company's travel policy. - Measures to reduce the use of combustion vehicles for commuting to work: company transport service and shuttles to connect offices, promoting carpooling and including the transport card among the various in-kind options available to employees.
-Enabling electric vehicle charging stations for employees. - Thanks to all of the measures described in this heading, Redeia has achieved a 26% reduction in emissions associated with energy consumption compared with the 2019 value (65% since 2015).
+- Prioritising the best available technologies in fleet vehicles (hybrid, plug-in hybrid or electric, with 77% of vehicles having an 'A' energy rating). - Optimising vehicle use by implementing the Agile, Responsible and Safe Driving System, enabling the use of efficient routes and responsible driving. - Ensuring the existence of a pool of 100% electric vehicles to cover corporate needs. - Optimising business travel by promoting and improving communication tools to reduce travel (video-conferencing and remote access platforms) and factoring sustainability criteria into the Company's travel policy. - Measures to reduce the use of combustion vehicles for commuting to work: company transport service and shuttles to connect offices, promoting carpooling and including the transport card among the various in-kind options available to employees.
+Enabling electric vehicle charging stations for employees.